cwulfman/abr-ontology/PRESENTATION_NOTES.md

-# ABR State Requirements Analysis - Presentation Notes
+# ABR State Requirements Analysis

-## For: Rock the Vote Administrators
-## Prepared by: OSET Institute
+## Prepared by: Clifford Wulfman, OSET Institute
 ---

 ## Overview

-This analysis demonstrates the complexity and systematic approach needed for overhauling the Rocky absentee ballot request module.
-The spreadsheet (`ABR_State_Requirements_Analysis.xlsx`) shows what information each state requires on their absentee ballot request forms.
+I analyzed the ABR forms from the 34 states that have them and classified the kinds of information they collect into eleven categories.
+From these I developed a formal ontology that describes the ABR form for each state in terms of the information it requires.
+This representation should simplify the task of identifying common requirements and streamlining Rocky's information-gathering workflow.

 ## Key Findings

-### Coverage
-- **34 of 50 states** have been analyzed and modeled in the ontology
-- **16 states** still need to be analyzed
-- This represents **68% coverage** of all US states

-### Complexity
+### Information Categories
 The analysis identifies **11 major categories** of information that states may require:

 1. **Election Context** - Which elections, dates, types